What is Stock Beta?

 - Var(Rm) refers to the Variance of market

-If we focus on the components that go into the calculation of Stock Beta, it would become much more evident that:
+If we focus on the components that go into the calculation of Stock Beta, it will become much more evident that:

-- It helps in assessing the direction of movement of the stock with reference to the direction of the movement of the market or the benchmark used for the comparison.
+- It helps assess the direction of movement of the stock concerning the direction of the movement of the market or the benchmark used for the comparison.

-- How sensitive or volatile is the stock’s price movement with respect to the market or the benchmark?
+- How sensitive or volatile is the stock’s price movement concerning the market or the benchmark?

-One more important thing that is worth mentioning is that there should be some kind of relation between stock and the market or the benchmark used for the comparison as otherwise, the analysis would serve no purpose.
-For example, an oil company stock and an index weighted majorly by technology companies would not have much of a relationship as the businesses are too dissimilar to compare, and hence no practically useful insight may come out of the Beta calculation between the two.
+One more important thing worth mentioning is that there should be some relation between stock and the market or the benchmark used for the comparison, as otherwise, the analysis would serve no purpose.
+For example, an oil company stock and an index weighted majorly by technology companies would not have many relationships as the businesses are too dissimilar to compare.
+Hence, no practical insight may come out of the Beta calculation between the two.

-Let us calculate the Stock Beta of a NASDAQ Listed company MakeMyTrip (MMTY).
+Let us calculate the stock beta value of a NASDAQ Listed company MakeMyTrip (MMTY).

 The benchmark index is NASDAQ.